Pass-through certificate

-Here, a servicing intermediary collects the monthly payments from issuers and passes them through to the security holders; this for a fee.
+Here, a servicing intermediary collects the monthly payments from issuers and passes them through to the security holders for a fee.

 Pass-throughs are the basic structure on which securitizations are built; see mortgage-backed security, asset-backed security and collateralized debt obligation.

-The advantage of these structures is that they serve as a means of diversifying the asset pool and/or increasing the demand for, and size of the offering.
+The advantage of these structures is that they serve as a means of diversifying the asset pool and increasing the demand for and size of the offering.
 At the same time, the investor in a pass-through transaction acquires these rights subject to all their material risks, including prepayments, fluctuations in the asset portfolio, and the risk of interest rate variations.